 (4) Seller, and the equity owners of seller, if applicable, will receive no payment from the buyer other than as set forth in the sales contract.

-(Ord.
-No. 07-14, § 1, 7-16-2007)

 Sec.
 6-105.
 Citizenship, age, and residency requirements.

 Citizenship, age, and residency requirements for an applicant for a license to engage in the sale of alcoholic beverages shall be as follows: